THINGS THAT FLY

 At rest at a somewhat under-developed Luton, a Vickers Vanguard of Invicta International.
 I was able to go with a friend on the last flight by one of these by BEA from Heathrow to Edinburgh in about 1972, although the weather was so bad we were diverted to Glasgow!
 A safe return was made the following day on a brand new Trident 3B

-Back to Gatwick in 1968 for a view of this Airspeed Ambassador then operated by London charter airline Dan Air.
-It looks to be from another era but in truth was perhaps only a dozen or so years old.
+Back to Gatwick in 1970 for a view of this Airspeed Ambassador then operated by London charter airline Dan Air.
+It looks to be from another era and in truth, with the rapid post-war advances in aircraft design, really was by the end of the sixties.
+New to BEA in mid-1952 it had a spell with the Royal Jordanioan Airforce in the early 1960s.
+Dan-Air operated the type from the middle of the decade, mostly on Chanel Islands services, finally phasing the type out in 1971.
 I saw this taxi in with sheets of flame belching from its piston engines (Bristol Centaurus?)
 Seeing my alarm a more knowledgable enthusiast next to me said "don't worry - they always do that"!

 Well lined up for a safe landing at Heathrow was this Boeing 720 in the attractive colours of Air Malta